ArctiqTeam/arctiq-copilot-trail/labs/lab1-prompt-engineering/README.md

 - The output should be similar to the zero-shot prompt, however Copilot is able to figure out the rest of the list based on the examples provided

-- Standard few-shot prompting works well for many tasks containing simple repeated patterns but is still not a perfect technique, especially when dealing with more complex tasks, such as complex arithmetic, commonsense, and symbolic reasoning.
+- Standard few-shot prompting works well for many tasks containing simple repeated patterns but is still not a perfect technique, especially when dealing with more complex tasks, such as complex arithmetic, common sense reasoning, and symbolic reasoning.
 For these tasks, we need to use more advanced prompting techniques, such as chain-of-thought prompting in the next section.

 ## Step 2 - Chain of Thought Method of Prompting